-From stunning views virtually everywhere you turn to an abundance of wildlife.
-You can spend multiple days (or even weeks!) in the park without running out of places to explore.
+From stunning views virtually everywhere you turn to an abundance of wildlife, you can spend multiple days (or even weeks!) here without running out of places to explore.

 There’s plenty of hiking trails to enjoy, as well as climbing, swimming, and multiple camping options to suit many preferences.
 And with many of Yosemite’s rivers and lakes being pretty big, you can even give paddleboarding a try.